 In the end, she was found not guilty of not having a proper sewer or electrical system; but was guilty of not being hooked up to an approved water supply.

 Speronis is still being hassled by the municipality of Cape Coral for not having a connection to city water, nor proper sewage.
-That. regardless of the fact the city capped her sewers themselves.
+This is regardless of the fact that the city capped her sewers themselves.

 Is Off-Grid Really Illegal?

 In essence, yes.
 To live off the grid means to not have to hook up to any corporate or municipal utilities.
 If a municipality makes it illegal to disconnect from any given utility, they are in essence making off grid living illegal.

 “It means living independently, mainly living independently of the utility companies.
 Providing your own power.
 It does not mean living in the stone age, it’s not about bush craft.
 It’s about generating your own power, your own water, dealing with your own waste.
 Probably as part of a community, not living on your own like a hermit.
 It’s also about being more self-reliant and being less dependent on the system.
 Perhaps realizing that the system isn’t really protecting us anymore and we have to look after ourselves.” – George Noory